OVI / DUI Urine Tests In Ohio

 A good DUI / OVI lawyer may improve the outcome of a case involving a urine test.
 One strategy is to file a motion to suppress the results of the urine test for lack of compliance with the Department of Health regulations.
 If the laboratory records and testimony by laboratory personnel do not prove the test was administered in compliance with the Department of Health regulations, the urine test result may be suppressed.
 If the urine test is not suppressed, the second strategy is to demonstrate the urine test did not accurately reflect the concentration of alcohol or drugs in the client’s blood (as measured by urine) and/or the urine test results do not prove the client's driving ability was impaired by the substance in the urine.Attorney For DUI / OVI Urine Test Cases In Columbus And Central Ohio

-The Dominy Law Firm is focused on DUI/OVI defense.
-Shawn Dominy has expertise in the area of urine testing and has represented many clients charged with DUI/OVI based on urine tests.
-For more information about Shawn Dominy, please see his profile, and for more details about the Dominy Law Firm, please see the 'About Us' page.
+The Dominy Law Firm is focused on DUI / OVI defense.
+Shawn Dominy has expertise in the area of urine testing and has represented many clients charged with DUI / OVI based on urine tests.
+For more information about the Dominy Law Firm, please see the 'About Us' page.
 You can also see what clients say and review past case results.

-Shawn Dominy limits the number of cases he accepts so he can provide outstanding service to his clients.
-If he does not accept your case, he may be able to connect you with an attorney he is mentoring or another DUI defense law firm.
-If you would like to discuss how Shawn Domiy can help with your DUI/OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If we do not accept your case, we may be able to connect you with an attorney that we are mentoring or another DUI defense law firm.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.